Ask a doctor about a prescription for ORALAIR 300 IR Sublingual Tablets

 If you are pregnant, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

 There is no experience with the use of ORALAIR during pregnancy.
-Therefore, do not start immunotherapy if you are pregnant.
-If you become pregnant while taking this medication, consult your doctor about whether it is advisable to continue treatment.
+Therefore, you should not start immunotherapy if you are pregnant.
+If you become pregnant while taking this medication, consult your doctor about whether it is appropriate to continue treatment.

 Breastfeeding